cscohera/Airline-Database/README.md

 # Airline-Database
-This database has both employees and passengers and simulates how an Airport would work.
+This database has both employees and passengers and simulates how an Airport Airline would work.
 It includes multiple Views and stored procedures.